lopez-christian/COVID-19-PyTorch-Image-Classifier/README.md

 <img width="576" alt="Screen Shot 2020-09-28 at 10 17 53 PM" src="https://user-images.githubusercontent.com/53641091/94515485-7d332680-01d8-11eb-9556-36be2c392982.png">
 </p>

 The most interesting and fun part is the training phase of the project.
 Wherein, we witness the runnning of our epochs and the training of our model.
 We see validation loss and accuracy scores for every 20 steps ran.
+The model is ran until we reach a classification accuracy of >95% as per our specified acceptance threshold.

 <p align='center'>
 <img width="576" alt="Screen Shot 2020-09-28 at 10 21 22 PM" src="https://user-images.githubusercontent.com/53641091/94515717-0f3b2f00-01d9-11eb-844a-9bfa8054037d.png">